jeremyckahn/rekapi/ext/canvas/README.md

 ````

 Remove the sort order function set by `setOrderFunction`.
 Draw order defaults
-back to the order in which `Actors` were added.
+back to the order in which `CanvasActors` were added.

 __[Example](../../docs/examples/unset_order_function.html)__